War of the Bucket: Battle of Zappolino

 After Bologna mustered an army of 32,000 men and marched against Modena in November, 7,000 Modenese under Bonacolsi met them at Zappolino, in Bolognese territory.
 The Bolognese were routed and fled into the walls of their city.
 About 2,000 men were killed on both sides.
 Some accounts state that the Modenese took a bucket from a well just outside a city gate as a trophy.

 Aftermath

 After the war, Ghibelline power had risen once again, but the wars were not over.
 In 1447, the Ghibellines encountered failures when the Ambrosian Republic was created and broke down.
 The wars of the Guelphs and Ghibellines continued until 1529 when Charles I of Spain seized imperial power in Italy during the Italian Wars.
 Faced with the threat of a foreign invasion, both factions made peace with each other.
 The 17th-century Italian poet Alessandro Tassoni composed the mock-heroic epic La secchia rapita on the events of the War of the Bucket.
+Antonio Salieri wrote the opera La secchia rapita (1772) based on Tassoni's poem.